Skip to main content

 There are 3 types of diabetes:

-- Gestational – blood sugar levels are too high during pregnancy.
+• Gestational – blood sugar levels are too high during pregnancy.
 It usually goes away once the baby is born but could return with later pregnancies.
-Any woman who is getting prenatal care will be tested for gestational diabetes.
+Patients who are getting prenatal care will be tested for gestational diabetes.

 Every type of diabetes should be managed with your healthcare provider.
 Diabetes needs to be monitored with regular exams and glucose tests to make sure your blood sugar levels are in a safe range, that your medicine is working, and that you are educated about your own health needs.